Finding the Best Places to Retire Since 2006!

 Is Wyoming Considered Tax Friendly for Retirement?
 Yes

-Cons: The wind likes to blow here (but most of Wyoming is windy).
+Cons: This part of the country has a lot of wind.
 Two lane Route 89 is the only way in and out of town.
 It is crowded in the summer and fall when tourists come up from the south to visit Jackson Hole, the Tetons and Yellowstone, which are to the north of Thayne.

 Notes: Thayne has grown by 3% within the last decade.
 It has little racial diversity.
 Lincoln County, where Thayne sits, has the largest number of Latter Day Saints in Wyoming.